Almost The Birthday Party - Book Launch & Play Reading EventThursday 5th June, 7:30pm at The Calder Book Shop & TheatreBook Now

 As a producer, Paul has worked on programs for a variety of networks in the UK and USA since 2007, covering genres such as celebrity/reality, docudrama, documentary, lifestyle, factual entertainment, and local news.

-Select playwriting credits include Broadway or Bust (Bath House Cultural Center, Dallas), In The Tall Grass (Bishop Arts Theatre Center, Dallas – Winner ‘Outstanding New Play’ DFW Theater Critics Forum, 2018), Maxine (Stockwell Playhouse, London and Times Square Art Center, New York), Almost The Birthday Party (Etcetera Theatre, London), and staged readings and an audio production of The Countess (Blue Elephant Theatre, London).
+Select playwriting credits include Broadway or Bust (Bath House Cultural Center, Dallas), In The Tall Grass (Bishop Arts Theatre Center, Dallas – Winner ‘Outstanding New Play’ DFW Theater Critics Forum, 2018), Maxine (Stockwell Playhouse, London and Times Square Art Center, New York), Almost The Birthday Party (Etcetera Theatre and Old Red Lion Theatre, London), and staged readings and an audio production of The Countess (Blue Elephant Theatre, London).

 An experienced teaching artist and writing coach, Paul facilitates screenwriting and playwriting courses and workshops internationally.
 His book, The Writer's Toolkit: Exercises, Techniques, and Ideas for Playwrights and Screenwriters, is published by Nick Hern Books, London.
 Paul has also written features for Script Magazine, The Dramatist, and Sardines Magazine.